Responsible contact partner

-The body responsible for processing the data collected on this website and as part of using the webshop is:
+The data controller in the context of the processing of data collected on this website and through use of the online shop is:

 HARTING Magyarország Kft.
 1119 Budapest, Fehérvári út 89-95.

 Phone: +36 1 205 3464; e-mail: [email protected]